 The comparative method is well known among specialists from many branches of science, including historians.
-Paul Veyne said that historians can research every problem from the point of view of the Comparative History.
+Paul Veyne said that historians can research every problem from the point of view of Comparative History.
 It is important for the demonstration of some phenomena, which are visible only thanks to the comparison.
 This article is an illustration of using the comparative method in Church History by a specific example.
 The author has chosen three non-Catholic churches for the research: The Evangelical Church of Czech Brethren, The Czechoslovak (Hussite) Church and The Brethren Church.
-These Churches were chosen because of their similar initial position in the Czechoslovak Republic.
-All of them presented themselves as the best and only heirs to the Bohemian Reformation, which is obvious from their names.
+These Churches were chosen because of their similar initial position in the Czechoslovak Republic, as they. all presented themselves as the best and only heirs to the Bohemian Reformation, which is obvious from their names.
 Despite the different theology or number of members, this historical emphasis is the main point of the comparison.

 The goal of the research is to compare (a) the attitudes of these Churches to the “historical Christianity” and (b) the application of knowledge of the Reformation History in their present.
-For this goal the author must set specific criteria of comparison – one of them is determination of the studied area.
+For this goal the author must set specific criteria for comparison – one of them is determination of the studied area.
 In this case, it is quite simple, only the parts of Czechoslovakia with active parishes of compared Churches will be used.
-On a real map, it means Bohemia and Moravia.
-Another criterion is determination of the studied period which is more complicated than the previous criterion.
-The first part of this determination is quite clear – year 1918.
+On a real map, this equates to Bohemia and Moravia.
+Another criterion is the determination of the studied period which is more complicated than the previous criterion.
+The first part of this determination is quite clear – the year 1918.
 It is a historic landmark for the whole of Europe, but it has particular significance for the Czech nation, because of the end of Austro-Hungarian Empire and forming of the Czechoslovak Republic.
 This landmark led the author to the synchronic type of comparing in the period 1918 – 1928.
-The year 1928 is set, because it was the 10th anniversary of Czechoslovakia and the conditions in society and in Churches were quite settled.
+The year 1928 is set because it was the 10th anniversary of Czechoslovakia and the conditions in society and in Churches were quite settled.
 Of course, the year which affected Churches (and whole society) more radically, such as 1938, would be better for comparison.
 However, a period of twenty years would be too long for comparison.
-It is important to know that more compared objects mean fewer criteria for comparing.
-Furthermore, it would not be possible to compare and interpret so many sources appropriately.
+It is important to know that more compared objects mean fewer criteria for comparison.
+Furthermore, it would not be possible to compare and interpret so many sources appropriately in the given time/word constraints.

 With specifying the comparison goal comes hand in hand setting the criteria for the main part of comparison.
-In the first goal, attitude to the “historical Christianity”, the intention of the author is to compare the attitudes of the above-mentioned Churches to three points: (1) to the first (apostolic) Church, (2) to the World Reformation, (3) to the Bohemian Reformation.
-These parts make up criteria for “historical” comparing, although for the author the most important is the third one.
+In the first goal, it is the intention of the author to compare the attitude of “historical Christianity” in the above-mentioned Churches to three points: (1) to the first (apostolic) Church, (2) to the World Reformation, (3) to the Bohemian Reformation.
+These parts establish the criteria for “historical” comparing, although for the author the most important, is the third point of comparison.